grnhse/greenhouse-api-docs/source/includes/harvest/_job_posts.md

     {
       "required": false,
       "private": true,
-      "label": "Do you know what 'the numbers' are?", "type": "multi_select",
+      "label": "Have you applied to this job before?", "type": "multi_select",
       "name": "question_345678[]",
       "values": [